fssilva/MockGenerator/README.md

 ```

 ### Resources
-1. Copy the following files into your project's root folder
+1. Copy the following file/folder into your project's root folder

 * `.sourcery.yml` - Sourcery configuration file
-* `AutoMockable.stencil` - Mock template
+* `Templates` - Mock template folder

 2. Open the `.sourcery.yml` and change `MockGenerator` to your project's name.
 If you have any external dependency you can include them in the `dependencies` list
 ```